anshulsharmanyu/BostonHacks---MoodSwinger/README.md

 ## MoodSwinger

-We have have seen veteran families where a person is too tired to be angry, he talks about the innocence and honor of young soldiers.
-Then he may suddenly cry and the heart of the family members breaks all over again.
-We developed this application where a family member can click a picture of the person and using the Bose soundtouch, it will play music based their emotional state without bothering them.
+We observed that in veteran families, individuals often express profound emotions — speaking of the innocence and honor of young soldiers, sometimes breaking into tears that deeply affect their loved ones.
+To support these moments with sensitivity, we developed an application that allows family members to discreetly capture a picture of the individual.
+Using Bose SoundTouch technology, the application detects the emotional state from the image and plays music tailored to their feelings, providing comfort without intruding on their experience.

 ## Screenshots Web Application